 Be sure to weigh down the cuttings so they don’t float.
-Then rinse the cuttings well before rooting them.
+Then rinse them well with fresh water before rooting them.

-Though they’re pretty easy to grow indoors, they do require some special care to keep them healthy through the winter.
+Though they’re pretty easy to maintain indoors, they do require some special care to keep them healthy through the winter.

-In this section, I’ll give you some tips for how to grow pepper plants indoors.
-And, if you keep them alive and growing through the winter, you might even be rewarded with some fresh peppers!
+In this section, I’ll give you some tips for overwintering live pepper plants indoors.
+And, if you keep them alive through the winter, you might even be rewarded with some fresh peppers!

-They need a lot of light, so be sure to put your plant in a sunny window at minimum.
+They need a lot of light, so put your plant in a sunny window at minimum.
 But usually even a south facing window isn’t enough for them during the winter.

-So, if you notice your plant is starting to grow leggy or reaching for the window, then you’ll definitely need to give it more light.
+So, if you notice it’s starting to get leggy, or it’s reaching for the window, then you’ll definitely need to give it more light.
 I use a grow light that’s set on a timer to give my peppers 12-14 hours of light every day.

 Established peppers don’t need a lot of water, and they hate soggy soil.
 So be sure to allow the soil to dry out between waterings.

 To prevent accidental overwatering, stick you finger one inch into the soil and only water it when it feels dry.
-If you struggle give your potted plants the right amount of water, a soil moisture gauge is a great tool to help you out.
+If you struggle give them the right amount of water, a soil moisture gauge is a great tool to use.

-Fungus gnats can also become an issue when growing peppers in containers (though they are just a nuisance and don’t eat the leaves).
+Fungus gnats can also become an issue when indoors (though they are just a nuisance, and don’t eat the leaves).

-If you ever find bugs on your plants, it’s best to act quickly to get rid of them before they have a chance to spread to your other plants.
+If you ever see any bugs, it’s best to act quickly to get rid of them before they have a chance to spread to your other plants.

 Overwintering peppers is pretty easy, but it can be a bit of extra work.
-If you have the room, it’s worth the effort to keep your favorite varieties year after year.
-Starting each spring with a mature plant, rather than small seedlings means more peppers for you!
+If you have the room, it’s worth the effort to keep your favorites year after year.
+Starting each spring with a mature plant means more peppers for you!